Biondo History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Biondi, Bionda, Biundo, Biunno, Biunni, Blondi, Blundo, Blunno, Brundu, Biondelli, Biondellini, Biondetti, Bionducci, Biondillo, Blondelli, Blondetti, Blondet, Blundetto, Bondi, Bondy and many more.

 Early Notables of the Biondo family (pre 1700)

-More information is included under the topic Early Biondo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) are included under the topic Early Biondo Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Biondo Settlers in United States in the 20th Century

 - Agostino Biondo, aged 25, who landed in America from Terrasini, in 1901